drew0310/Audio-Synthesis-from-News-Video-Ticker-Text/README.md

 # Real-time Audio Synthesis from Scrolling News Tickers in Live News Video Streams for Visually Impaired

 ## Description
-This is a system to convert scrolling news ticker text in live video streams into clear, real-time audio.
+This is a system developed in Python to convert scrolling news ticker text in live video streams into clear, real-time audio.
 The goal is to provide an accessible information source for visually impaired individuals, promoting inclusivity and engagement.
 The system uses motion-based text detection for specifically detecting ticker text in live videos, and subsequently extracting the ticker text using OCR.
 It also incorporates spell checkers and non-common string concatenation algorithms to minimize textual errors and generate smooth text sentences.
 Finally, real-time text-to-speech technologies like PyTTS convert the text to audio.
 This system was developed as part of my college degree project, where I collaborated with [Indirakanth](https://github.com/indira1vik) in developing the implementation and documentation for our system.